 Our expertise in pediatric anatomy and physiology allow us to provide a level of accuracy and insight that conventional radiologists are often unable to provide in pediatric cases.

-The IR team will make every attempt to perform your child’s procedure in a timely manner, but sometimes emergencies occur that can delay your child’s procedure or treatment.
+The Interventional Radiology team will make every attempt to perform your child’s procedure in a timely manner, but sometimes emergencies occur that can delay your child’s procedure or treatment.
 Emergencies must be handled immediately and cannot be predicted.
-Please be patient with the IR team as we work to accommodate your child’s needs.
+Please be patient with the Interventional Radiology team as we work to accommodate your child’s needs.
 Our team is dedicated to providing the best care for your child, and for all of our patients.

 Fast Facts About Radiation

 As a parent, you may have concerns about radiation exposure.
-Children’s Hospital takes every precaution to make sure your child is safe.
+Our children’s hospital takes every precaution to make sure your child is safe.
 Our goal is to do the procedure correctly and thoroughly, while exposing your child to the smallest amount of radiation necessary to complete the procedure.

 Advances in equipment and imaging have lowered the amount of radiation your child will receive.
 All of the equipment is inspected regularly.